jeremysklarsky/t1-overview/readme.md

 }));
 ```

-Using T1View, we need only to define 'serialize()' on our view to return an object containing all our of our defined variables, and T1View's render function will render our templates with values inserted.
+Using T1View, we need only to define `serialize()` on our view to return an object containing all our of our defined variables, and T1View's render function will render our templates with values inserted.

 Example:

 ```javascript
 serialize: function () {
   return {